lyft/omnibot/docs/root/contributing.rst

 We run a `license scanner/approver <https://github.com/pivotal/LicenseFinder>`_ for third-party dependencies used by omnibot.
-If you add or upgrade dependencies in ``requirements.in`` or ``requirements3.txt``, the license scanner tests may fail, outputing the failed requirement, and its associated license.
+If you add or upgrade dependencies in ``requirements.in`` or ``requirements.txt``, the license scanner tests may fail, outputing the failed requirement, and its associated license.
 As long as the license is acceptable, a project owner will approve the license for use.